coconut2015/agg-tutorial/doxygen/font_1.md

 You may have to either upgrade the system or do custom compilation.

 Loading a font is straight forward.
 See the code below.
-It should be noted that different Linux systems organize truetype fonts differently.
+It should be noted that different Linux systems organize TrueType fonts differently.
 For this tutorial, we will just use DejaVuSerif.ttf in fonts/ directory.

 ```cpp